Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Introduction

 In the literature, results on harmonic functions for killed processes in cones are broken up, and most of them concern very particular cones, as half spaces ${\bf Z}_+\times {\bf Z}^{d-1}$ and orthants ${\bf Z}_+^d$.
 Regarding random walks with {\it non-zero drift}, general results are obtained in \cite{IRL,KuRa} for the above domains when $d=2$: the Martin boundary is found, and happens to be composed of infinitely many harmonic functions.
 For random walks with {\it zero drift}, the results are rare, and typically require a strong underlying structure: the random walks are cartesian products in \cite{PW}; they are associated with Lie algebras in \cite{Bi1,Bi3}; certain reflexion groups are supposed to be finite in \cite{RaSp4}.
 This is problematic, as these harmonic functions are useful to construct other important processes (see above).
 Last but not least, knowing the harmonic functions for zero drift random walks in ${\bf Z}_+^{d-1}$ is necessary for building the harmonic functions of walks with drift in ${\bf Z}_+^d$, see \cite{IR2}.

-In this article, we prove that for the whole class of walks with small steps and zero drift killed at the boundary of the quadrant ${\bf Z}_+^2$, there exists exactly one harmonic function.
+In this article, we prove that for the whole class of walks with small steps and zero drift killed at the boundary of the quadrant ${\bf Z}_+^2$, there exists exactly one non-zero discrete harmonic function (up to multiplicative constants).
 Further, the unique harmonic function is expressed in terms of sine and arcsine functions.
-Our approach\footnote{We wish to thank D.\ Denisov and V.\ Wachtel for suggesting us this new approach, during a workshop at Eindhoven University in February 2012.} is new---to the best of our knowledge---and is based on functional equations that satisfy the generating functions of the values taken by the harmonic functions.
+Our approach\footnote{We wish to thank D.\ Denisov and V.\ Wachtel for suggesting us this new approach, during a workshop at Eindhoven University (The Netherlands) in February 2012.} is new---to the best of our knowledge---and is based on functional equations that satisfy the generating functions of the values taken by the harmonic functions.

 Before presenting it (in point \ref{possibility-functional-equation} below), we notice that in the literature, there are several ways to obtain harmonic functions:

 {\arabic{subsubsection}}

 The most elementary approach just uses the definition of a harmonic function: if $P$ denotes the generator of the Markov chain under consideration, we must have $P f =f$ inside of the cone, and $f=0$ outside.
 Unfortunately, except for a few particular cases (see, e.g., \cite{Woess}), solving directly this discrete Dirichlet problem is out of range.